Your money-making expert. Financial journalist, TV and radio personality.

 If you’ve got an eye for grammar and detail, you can earn decent money proofreading manuscripts from home – the rate you can earn at will be determined by your level of experience.

-There are people who would appreciate you doing theirs and who are willing to pay per load.
-However, you’ll have to be good at ironing and quite quick at it to make any real money, though.
+There are people who would appreciate you doing theirs – and who are willing to pay per load.You’ll have to be really good and quick at ironing to make any real money, though.
 There’re different ways of deciding on what your fee may be – some people charge by the hour while others by weight.

 If you’re into beauty, it’s easy to join a cosmetics company such as Oriflame or Avon as an independent rep. An Avon lady is someone who distributes and sells products from the Avon catalogue.

 You can buy them at a discounted price directly from Avon, and sell them on at the full price to make your profit.

 If you know a lot of people that already regularly buy from Avon then it could be easy money.

 If you’re a talented salesperson, so much the better, although it really is a job for anyone.